rsachdeva/illuminatingdeposits-grpc/README.md

 #### Test Docker containers for Mongodb
 Docker containers are mostly auto removed.
 This is done by passing true to testserver.InitGRPCServerBuffConn(ctx, t, false) in your test.
 If you want to examine mongodb data for a particular test, you can temporarily set allowPurge as false in testserver.InitGRPCServerBuffConn(ctx, t, false) for your test.
-Then after running specific failed test connect mongo db in the docker container using any db ui.
+Then after running specific failed test connect to mongo db in the docker container using any db ui.
 As an example, if you want coverage on a specific package and run a single test in a package with verbose output:
 ```shell
 go test -v -count=1 -covermode=count -coverpkg=./usermgmt -coverprofile cover.out -run=TestServiceServer_CreateUser ./usermgmt/... && go tool cover -func cover.out